Société des alcools du Québec: Alcohol consumption in Quebec

-Legal drinking age
+Legal age of purchase

-The legal drinking age is 18 in Quebec and there are restrictions as to who can purchase alcoholic beverages (R.S.Q.
+The age of purchase of alcohol is 18 in Quebec and there are restrictions as to who can purchase alcoholic beverages (R.S.Q.
 I-8.1).
 By law, SAQ stores cannot sell alcohol to minors or adults intent on distributing to minors (including the holders of parental authority).
 Nonetheless, underage persons are not restricted from SAQ stores.
 Official policy is to ask for photo identification from any customer who looks under 25.

 Opening hours

 The opening hours of most SAQ stores are dictated by the provincial law, which forbids sales of all alcohol before 9 AM and after 11 PM.
-However most stores close at 6 PM on Monday through Wednesday, 9 Thursday and Friday, and at 5 PM on Saturday and Sunday.
+However most stores close at 6 PM on Monday through Wednesday, 9 PM Thursday and Friday, and at 5 PM on Saturday and Sunday.
 There are however SAQ Express outlets which carry a smaller range of products are open from 11 AM to 10 PM daily.
 Another 10-20 franchises also exist that allow to sell SAQ products (including liquor) until 9 PM, and all belong to Quebec-based grocery chain L'Inter-Marché, whose stores all open at 9 AM and close at 9 PM, every day.